Participative Leadership: What It Can Do for Organizations

 If you aspire to be a great leader, not just a boss, start here: Download our FREE Special Report, Real Leaders Negotiate: Understanding the Difference between Leadership and Management, from Harvard Law School.

-In 1997, Surinder Kahai and colleagues defined participative leadership style as one in which leaders ask for employee input before making decisions, delegate some decision-making power to subordinates, and/or encourage joint decision making.
-As this definition suggests, the amount of decision-making authority given to employees in participative leadership can vary.
-In general, leaders who espouse a participative leadership style aim to reach decisions through democratic consultation with employees, such as voting and consensus building; leaders are ultimately free to make final decisions.
+Later, in 1997, Surinder Kahai and colleagues defined participative leadership as a style in which leaders actively seek employee input before making decisions, delegate certain decision-making authority, and encourage joint decision making.
+Importantly, the degree of authority shared can vary.
+In most cases, participative leaders consult employees through mechanisms such as discussion, voting, or consensus building, while retaining responsibility for final decisions.

-Participative leadership is often contrasted with directive leadership, a more top-down leadership style in which leaders assign employees specific work tasks and expectations, and retain control over significant decisions.
+Participative leadership is often contrasted with directive leadership, a more top-down approach in which leaders assign tasks, set expectations unilaterally, and maintain tight control over key decisions.

 Research on Participative Leadership